6 Common Lawn Diseases

 red-thread

-Management: The best prevention for red thread is to aerate regularly and remove thatch.
-Mow at proper levels, reduce shade on the turf and follow a regular fertilization program.
+• Management: The best prevention for red thread is to aerate regularly and remove thatch.
+Mow at proper levels, reduce shade on the turf, and follow a regular fertilization program.
 Collect and dispose of grass clippings when disease is present.
 Increased nitrogen and phosphorus fertility has been correlated to decreased red thread susceptibility.
-So, fertilizing on a regular schedule will eliminate one of the primary causes of red thread.
+So, fertilizing regularly will eliminate one of the primary causes of red thread.
 Also, water deeply but infrequently early in the day to allow the leaf blade to dry off.

 Image